Top 5 reasons to refinance and the pros and cons of each

 5 Cash-out refinance

-As an alternative to a home equity loan, you can refinance and .
+As an alternative to a home equity loan, you can refinance and cash out a portion of your home equity.
 This allows you to access a large chunk of money without selling your home.
 You might need the cash to start a business or pay for a child’s college education.
 Keep in mind, though, that the cash you take out will cost you more in interest over the life of your new loan, but not necessarily more than other financing options would cost you.

 You can use the money for any purpose, and your rate will also generally be lower than credit card interest rates or the rates on a personal loan.